 Organic sedimentary rocks are one of three kinds of sedimentary rocks; the other two types are clastic and chemical.
 While clastic sedimentary rocks are made of sediment types of varying size and composition, chemical sedimentary rocks are made of minerals that precipitate from solution.
 Organic sedimentary rocks are composed of organic materials that were once living organisms.

-The Basics of the Rock Cycle
+The Basic Rock Cycle

 Introduction to Organic Sedimentary Rocks

 Organic sedimentary rocks are just one of three types of sedimentary rocks.
-This type of sedimentary rock must have organic material to be created.
+This type of sedimentary rock must have organic material – material that was once part of a living organism – to be created.
 They are called organic because they are made from organic material such as grass or plankton that, over long periods of time, becomes a type of sedimentary rock.